AbdelrahmanAbdelmougeth/Problem-Solving/README.md

 # Basic Mathematics
-The file contains the following
+The 1-mathematics folder contains the following

 1-count digits of a number